raas-dev/configent/README.md

 put meta-package "shell" first e.g. `nixery shell/google-cloud-sdk gcloud`.

-⚠️: Alias `n` mounts the current directory as writable inside the container, where as `nixery` mounts the current directory as read-only.
+⚠️: Alias `n` mounts the current directory as writable inside the container, whereas `nixery` mounts the current directory as read-only.

 💡: Use aliases for binaries not wanted installed on the host, such as various command-line security tools, and for binaries that are not available on AArch64.